chetanbg1/cbg-microservice/README.md

 Hibernate
 --
+what ?
-is an object-relational mapping tool used to map java objects and database tables it provides JPA implementation hence we can use JPA annotation as well as xml configurations to achieve this mapping hibernate eliminates all the boiler -plate code that comes with JDBC supports HQL which is more object oriented provides transaction management implicitly support caching for better performance no need of try catch as it throws JDBCException or HibernateException
+is an object-relational mapping tool used to map java objects and database tables how ? it provides JPA implementation hence we can use JPA annotation as well as xml configurations to achieve this mapping why ? hibernate eliminates all the boiler -plate code that comes with JDBC supports HQL which is more object oriented provides transaction management implicitly support caching for better performance no need of try catch as it throws JDBCException or HibernateException

+imp interfaces used in hibernate
-Session factory - used to retrieve session objects for database operations, can cache it and reuse it , one sessionfactory object per databse connection
+Session factory (org.hibernate.SessionFactory) -
+	used to retrieve session objects for database operations, we need to innitialize that once and can cache it and reuse it , one sessionfactory object per databse connection
+Session (org.hibernate.Session) -
-Session - used for connecting application with persistant store like hibernate framework used to get physical connection with database provide curd operation
+	it is factory for transaction, it is used for connecting application with persistant store like hibernate framework / DB. it is ued to get the connection with the database. used to get physical connection with database provide methids for CRUD operation
-Transaction - this is specific single / automic units of work
+Transaction (org.hibernate.Transaction) - this is specific single / automic units of work

 SessionFactory factory  = metadata.getSessionFactoryBuilder().build();
 Session session  = factory.openSession();